How to Manage A Job Loss

 The Holiday Tradition of Job Loss

 It’s almost a holiday tradition that companies make cuts in December.
-Last month I talked with several people who had suffered a job loss due to economic downturns and other reasons.
+Over the years, I have talked with several people who have suffered a job losses due to economic downturns and other reasons.

 One important piece of advice I gave them was to “Take care of yourself while you’re taking care of business.”
 It goes a long way in helping you get that next job.